 Students must complete nine credits to earn this certificate.
-Students have some flexibility in their courses options and can choose from welding safety, basic GTAW, basic SMAW, cutting processes or gas metal arc welding (GMAW).
+Students have some flexibility in their courses options and can choose from welding safety, basic GTAW, basic SMAW or gas metal arc welding (GMAW).

 The associate's degree program can train students for entry-level positions as well as help employed students upgrade their skills.
-The program is open-entry, so students may return to the program after working to continue their studies.
+The program is open entry, so students may return to the program after working to continue their studies.
 Courses include welder safety, SMAW, blueprint reading, GTAW, fabrication and layout.
-The program requires the completion of 61 credits, and students who obtain the pipe welding certificate can count 12 of those credits towards the associate's program with an advisor's approval.
+The program requires the completion of 60-62 credits.

 Community College of Denver

-Welding programs are offered through the Center for Career and Technical Education.
-The center's programs prepare students for jobs, or a student may choose to transfer to a four-year institution to continue his or her education.
+The welding programs at this community college prepare students to enter the workforece or they may choose to transfer to a four-year institution to continue his or her education.

 Basic Welding Certificate